Nuclear drip line: The rp-process

-While the rp-process in X-ray bursts may have difficulty bypassing the 64Ge waiting point, certainly in X-ray pulsars where the rp-process is stable, instability toward alpha decay places an upper limit near A = 100 on the mass that can be reached through continuous burning.
-The exact limit is a matter presently under investigation; 104–109Te are known to undergo alpha decay whereas 103Sb is proton-unbound.
-Even before the limit near A = 100 is reached, the proton flux is thought to considerably decrease and thus slow down the rp-process, before low capture rate and a cycle of transmutations between isotopes of tin, antimony, and tellurium upon further proton capture terminate it altogether.
+While the rp-process in X-ray bursts may have difficulty bypassing the 64Ge waiting point, certainly in X-ray pulsars where the rp-process can proceed, instability toward alpha decay places an upper limit of A = 107 on the mass that can be reached through continuous burning.
+Photonuclear (γ,p) and (γ,α) reactions prevent any further progress beyond the so-called tin-antimony-tellurium (SnSbTe) cycles.
+Even before this limit is reached, the proton flux is thought to considerably decrease and thus slow down the rp-process, and low capture rates mean that the terminating SnSbTe cycle should not usually be reached.
 However, it has been shown that if there are episodes of cooling or mixing of previous ashes into the burning zone, material as heavy as 126Xe can be created.

 Neutron stars

 In neutron stars, neutron heavy nuclei are found as relativistic electrons penetrate the nuclei and produce inverse beta decay, wherein the electron combines with a proton in the nucleus to make a neutron and an electron-neutrino: